-Session One: The first time the song was premiered in the recording studio was the first time The Beatles (with Pete Best) were in an EMI recording studio.
-This was on the historic date of June 6th, 1962.
-They recorded four songs during this two hour session (6:00 to 8:00 p.m.) and “Ask Me Why” was the last.
-Brain Epstein had thought, mistakenly, that Martin was impressed by the classic renditions of older songs that The Beatles worked up, but after “Besame Mucho” was performed, it was apparent that originals were what EMI wanted to hear, given that publishers Ardmore and Beechwood were looking to secure publishing deals for original material from The Beatles' first single.
+The first time the song was premiered in the recording studio was the first time The Beatles (with Pete Best) were in an EMI recording studio, this historic date being June 6th, 1962.
+They recorded four songs during this two hour session (6 to 8 pm.) and “Ask Me Why” was the last.
+Brain Epstein typed up a song list for The Beatles as suggestions for what to perform on this day, "Ask My Why" being one of them.
+Since he had thought, mistakenly, that George Martin was impressed by the classic renditions of older songs that The Beatles worked up, Brian included mostly cover songs on his list.
+However, after “Besame Mucho” was performed, it was apparent that originals were what EMI wanted to hear, given that publishers Ardmore and Beechwood were looking to secure publishing deals for original material from The Beatles' first single.
 This suited the band just fine, being that they wanted to record original material anyway.
 After an unknown number of takes were performed of “Love Me Do” and “P.S.
 I Love You,” they then presented “Ask Me Why” for consideration.

-Session Two: The second session for the song was actually not a recording session at all.
-This occurred on September 4th, 1962, which was the second time The Beatles (this time with Ringo) were in EMI studios.
-They arrived for a rehearsal session at 2:30 p.m. (which lasted until 5:30 pm) in order to rehearse songs to determine which would grace the B-side of their first single.
-“How Do You Do It” was already chosen by George Martin to be the A-side, so after rehearing this song, they rehearsed five other original songs.
-“Love Me Do” and “Please Please Me” were performed for sure, but noteworthy sources indicate that “Ask Me Why” was of the other three.
+The next session for the song was actually not a recording session at all.
+This occurred on September 4th, 1962 in EMI Studio Two, which was the second time The Beatles (this time with new drummer Ringo Starr) were in EMI studios.
+They arrived for a rehearsal session at 2:30 pm (which lasted until 5:30 pm) in order to rehearse songs to determine which would grace the b-side of their first single.
+“How Do You Do It” was already chosen by George Martin to be the a-side, so after rehearing this song, they ran through five other original songs.
+“Love Me Do” and “Please Please Me” were performed for sure, but noteworthy sources indicate that “Ask Me Why” was one of the other three.

-In the end, of course, Martin chose “Love Me Do,” as the A-side and “P.S.
-I Love You” for the B-side of their first record, since publishers disputes argued against releasing “How Do You Do It” on either side of their first single.
-“Ask Me Why” was then left for consideration for another time.
+In the end, of course, George Martin chose “Love Me Do,” as the a-side and “P.S.
+I Love You” for the b-side of their first record, since publishers' disputes argued against releasing “How Do You Do It” on either side of their first single.
+“Ask Me Why” was then left for possible future consideration.

-Session Three: November 26th, 1962 saw the actual recording of the song as we all know it.
-This three hour session, with the purpose of recording both sides of their second single, started at 7:00 p.m. and ended at 10:00.
-The group actually arrived at the studio at 6:00 for a rehearsal session.
+November 26th, 1962 saw the actual recording of the song as we all know it.
+This three hour session in EMI Studio Two, with the purpose of recording both sides of their second single, started at 7 pm. and ended at 10 pm, George Martin being the producer with Norman Smith as engineer.
+The group actually arrived at the studio at 6 pm for a rehearsal session.

-The first two hours were spent recording “Please Please Me,” which was chosen for the A-side of the single.
-After a short tea break, they returned at approximately 9:00 to record six takes of “Ask Me Why,” the sixth being deemed the best.
+The first two hours were spent recording “Please Please Me,” which was chosen for the a-side of the single.
+After a short tea break, they returned at approximately 9 pm to record six takes of “Ask Me Why,” "take six" being deemed the best.
 This was a completely live performance with no overdubs or edits.

-At that time, “Ask Me Why” wasn’t the guaranteed choice for the B-side of their second single.
+At that time, “Ask Me Why” wasn’t the guaranteed choice for the b-side of their second single.
 They also recorded an unnumbered amount of takes of a new original song entitled “Tip Of My Tongue.”
 After several attempts at recording this song, George Martin decided that the arrangement needed to be worked on and said to leave it for another time.
-This, of course, never happened, and the song was given to Tommy Quickly to record, which happened in July of 1963.
+This, of course, never happened, and the song was given to Tommy Quickly to record, which he did in July of 1963.

-The decision to pass on “Tip Of My Tongue” left “Ask My Why” to be the B-side to “Please Please Me.”
+The decision to pass on “Tip Of My Tongue” left “Ask My Why” as the b-side to “Please Please Me.”
 One thing was for certain; The Beatles wanted both sides of their second single, like their first, to be original compositions.

-Mixing: Three mixes were made of the song.
-The first was a mono mix that was made on November 30th, 1962.
+Three mixes were made of the song.
+The first was a mono mix that was made on November 30th, 1962 in the control room of EMI Studio Two by George Martin and engineer Norman Smith.
 This was deemed suitable for the single release, which occurred in Britain on January 11th, 1963.

-A further mono mix as well as a stereo mix was done during the control room session for the “Please Please Me” album, which happened on February 25th, 1963.
-Apparently, George Martin felt that the original mix of the song needed a touch of reverb to match the rest of the album.
+A further mono mix of the official EMI recording, as well as a stereo mix, was done during the control room session for the “Please Please Me” album on February 25th, 1963 in the control room of EMI Studio One by George Martin and engineers Norman Smith and A.B.
+Lincoln.
+Apparently, George Martin felt that the original mono mix of the song needed a touch of reverb to match the rest of the album.
 Since the original session tapes were still available, a true stereo mix could be done.
-These mixes are the ones available to this day.

 Song Structure and Style